2. THEORY OF TIME

 This affirmation is a “postulate” of the Theory of Special Relativity; I suppose that, beforehand, it can conceal its unmistakable concept of being an axiom.
 Indeed, its second proposition says, “The speed of light in open space has the same value for all of the observers, regardless of its state of movement.”

-All of this means a contradiction in terms in which the idea “at the same time” and multiple “times” exists depending on the speed (space/time) of the observer.
-I would say that each observer uses a different measurement of time, but it may be that I do not understand this theory very well.
+It is a contradiction in terms in which the idea “at the same time” and multiple “times” exists depending on the speed (space/time) of the observer.
+We would say that each observer uses a different measurement of time, but it may be that we do not understand this theory very well.

-Of course, with space the exact same thing happens as with time, given that mathematically it is also necessary to alter it in order to be able to maintain the axiom of the constant speed.
+Of course, with space the exact same thing happens as with time, given that mathematically it is also necessary to alter it so as to be able to maintain the axiom of the constant speed.

-If there are any doubts about the space relativity, they should be instantly resolved if one carefully reads the definition of a meter.
+If there are any doubts about the relativity of space, they should resolve instantly reading the definition of a meter.

 It is just as well that it only has two postulates and that at least something is constant!

-Now then, there were other elements used by Einstein in order to establish the Theory of Special Relativity.
+Now then, there were other elements used by Einstein to establish the Special Theory of Relativity.

 Among them, the following can be mentioned: